ewalsh/simple-akka-web-crawler/README.md

 `sbt "run https://google.com,https://microsoft.com,https://www.scala-sbt.org/ 3"`

+finally, results can be saved in a file using:
+`sbt "run https://google.com 3" > output.tsv`

 # NOTES FOR FUTURE DEVELOPMENT
 After starting this project I quickly realized that I am blocking with